Vegetarianism for beginners: 11 tips for new vegetarians

 - gelatine in gummy sweets, marshmallows and jelly

-- animal rennet in some cheeses (including ‘real’ parmesan cheese – veggie versions are easy to find!)
+- animal rennet in some cheeses (including ‘real’ parmesan cheese – though veggie versions are easy to find!)

 - animal-derived flavourings, e.g. in higher quality packets of crisps (chips)